vandit86/aesi-phd/Diary2022/week 29 (July 25 – July 31).md

 	* new programm attribute _--send-cam_ is used if you whant that all vehciles and rsu send a CAM
 	* branch merged into main

+2. **Define vehicle in simulation limits**
+	* Tets **maximum number** of vehicles running in simulation with CA servise is **22 veh** + rsu, jitter is above 100ms.
+	* With CA service disabled the maximum vehicles is around 40.. connected to respective ns-3 node..

 #### Other tasks
 1. review on google Blogs and google site : idea to create own blog (or site) for PhD tasks descriptions ?